clone206/dsd2dxd/README.md

 # "shopt -s globstar" first.
 Outputs to the directory specified with -p,
 # instead of the default of outputting to the same directory as each input file.
 dsd2dxd -r 88200 -o f -p ../some/other/directory **/*.{dsf,DSF}
+# Convert all .dsf, .dff, and .dsd files in the current directory,
+# recursively, as well as raw dsd from stdin, to wav files, and place
+# the converted files into the ./test directory.
+The result
+# of converting from stdin will be a file named output.wav in the current
+# directory.
+You can also mix globs like the ones above with directories
+# and stdin as inputs.
+The shell will just expand the globs to a list of files, and dsd2dxd will expand the directories to a list of files.
+dsd2dxd -R -o w -p test . - < raw_dsd_file
 ```

 ### Full Usage and Options